 As a coach, the introduction and broad acceptance of T20 cricket has been hugely appreciated in respect to fielding.
 It is impossible for a player to expect they will excel in this format if they are unable to contribute to the fielding effort.

-Players have to bring this skill to the team.
+Players have to bring this skill to the team and for themselves.
+Confidence can quickly grow within after a good fielding effort.

-Players have to aware as the skills from the batsman advance to hit into a wider range of zones.
+Players in the field have to be more aware as the skills from the batsman advance to hit and score into a wider range of zones.

-Players have to be in motion as once the ball goes into the field, both sides of the wicket are in play.
+Players in the field have to be in motion as once the ball goes into the field, both sides of the wicket are in play.

 Defensive aspects by way of knock downs, cut offs and saves can impact considerably upon the final total.